 She quickly found a tiny earthworm, then a bigger one.
 Tiny, white bugs also emerged from the small hole that she dug in the ground.
 I suggested that she place the worms on the white piece of cardboard to get a better view of them and she did, observing them, mesmerized, through the magnifying glass.

 Soon, her attention turned toward a small log on the ground.
-She found a crack in the bark and started prying it with the blade of the trowel (the tree was dead – another important tenet of forest schools is not to damage anything living in nature).
+She found a crack in the bark and started prying it with the blade of the trowel.
 She worked long and hard, and was proud when the piece of bark finally came off.
 “Look, Mommy!
 I’m working!”
 She examined the surface with the magnifying glass and then started working on another crack.

-All in all, we spent a couple of hours on this small world exploration, and we easily could’ve stayed out longer.
+All in all, we spent a couple of hours on this outdoor science activity, and we easily could’ve stayed out longer.
 I think part of the reason why my daughter was so absorbed by it, was that I was there to encourage and guide her.
 This is also a key tenet of forest school pedagogy: Adults share in the exploration and discovery in nature, since this gets the children excited and signals to them that their interests are relevant.